-On the other side are industry actors and public actors who are familiar with the process.
-These are usually government representatives who are deemed relevant stakeholders to standard revisions more often, such as consumer affairs and trade departments or ministries.
+Community membership and familiarity with process then are relevant conditions as to how participants interpreted and perceived legitimacy of actors.
 While familiarity induces immediate acceptance and deferral to the authority of Codex, these participants viewed PAHO as an outsider influence without legitimacy.
-There are both conceptual and instrumental reasons for this: PAHO is not normally a standard-setter and sits outside the standards regime paradigm; and, by framing PAHO as an illegitimate actor and Codex as a legitimate actor, FOPL can be shifted continually further away from a health narrative and further into a venue dominated by trade authorities.
+There are both conceptual and instrumental reasons for this: PAHO is not normally a standard-setter and sits outside the standards regime paradigm; and, by framing PAHO as an illegitimate actor and Codex as a legitimate actor, FOPL can be shifted continually further away from a health narrative and further into a venue dominated by authorities relevant and supportive of trade.

 Actors also had different reactions to these accusations of legitimacy or illegitimacy.
 While PAHO was instrumental in the initial stages of getting FOPL on the table, they largely stepped out of facilitating its’ progress once it was delegated into the standard setting process.
-This has caused some frustration for health advocates, who see them as an institutional force with great influential power within the region.
-But PAHO’s ability to exert influence regionally can be interpreted as crossing jurisdictional boundaries at the national level.
+This caused some frustration for health advocates, who see them as an institutional force with great influential power within the region.
+But PAHO’s ability to exert influence regionally could be interpreted as crossing jurisdictional boundaries at the national level.
 PAHO was very careful in attending (only infrequent) meetings as technical experts to present evidence in a neutral and technocratic way, rather than as policy champions.
 In an even more extreme case, PAHO attended the National Consultation in Barbados, led by the Ministry of Health and BNSI, and yet did not present in this venue, even when asked.
-While this study was limited by not speaking with a PAHO representative directly, it seems likely that PAHO was extremely sensitive to arguments of sovereignty and was intentionally avoiding taking a stronger public stance for this reason.
+While this study was limited by not speaking with a PAHO representative directly, PAHO acted with extremely sensitivity to arguments of sovereignty and intentionally avoided taking a stronger public stance for this reason (Participant 32, 07/16/19).
+Yet PAHO represented expert authority for many, lending credibility to FOPL as a public health policy, rather than a standard:

 “PAHO is the health institution for the region and they're mandated by their member states to provide advice and recommendations on the best policies for health, you know, and labeling is one of their recommended best interventions...”
 Maisha Hutton (the Healthy Caribbean Coalition)

-Whether PAHO, the Healthy Caribbean Coalition, Codex or others are legitimate actors is both subjective and normative.
-The quotes used to illustrate this section, however, make it clear how differently participants in the process consider different actors.
-The Healthy Caribbean Coalition and other health advocates interpreted the mandate of PAHO as one which is supportive of the region’s health; that health is an important and reasonable priority; and that PAHO is a legitimate standard-setter and reference point.
-In fact, health advocates in the region not only see PAHO as a legitimate actor in the standards process, but they also see a right for PAHO to be a policy champion during the process.
-The same advocates that are frustrated and disappointed by the public silence on the issue from PAHO, are frustrated because they feel PAHO should be a (or the) leader on the issue.
-Instead of carrying the institutional weight associated with PAHO, individual health advocates, NGOs and health ministries are tasked with countering the narratives and arguments put forward by industry, leaving the health advocacy side fragmented and unprepared.
-Again, this highlights that lack of familiarization with standards process – process knowledge – is a self-selection bias to acceptance or encouragement of PAHO’s involvement.
+Losing PAHO’s participation then also helps to erase these roots as a public health policy.
+The Healthy Caribbean Coalition and other health advocates interpreted the mandate of PAHO as one which is supportive of the region’s health; where health is an important and reasonable priority; and that PAHO is a legitimate standard-setter with expert authority.
+Health advocates in the region not only saw PAHO as a legitimate actor in the standards process, but also saw a right for PAHO to be a policy champion during the process.
+The same advocates that were frustrated and disappointed by public silence on the issue from PAHO, were frustrated because they felt PAHO should be a (or the) leader on the issue.
+Instead of carrying the institutional weight associated with PAHO, individual health advocates, NGOs and health ministries were left countering narratives and arguments put forward by industry, leaving the health advocacy side of the process fragmented and unprepared.